-Mike Moran has worked on the Web since its earliest days, in both marketing and technical roles, including eight years at ibm.com, IBM’s customer-facing Web site.
-In 2008, Mike retired from IBM to pursue speaking, writing, and consulting, including serving as Chief Strategist for the digital communications agency Converseon and its spin-off social analytics company, Revealed Context.
+Mike Moran has worked on the web since its earliest days, in both marketing and technical roles, including eight years at ibm.com, IBM’s customer-facing website.
+In 2008, Mike retired from IBM to pursue speaking, writing, and consulting, including serving as a senior strategist for the digital communications agency Converseon and its spin-off social analytics company, Revealed Context.
 Mike is also a senior strategist at SoloSegment, a content marketing company specializing in website search and personalization for B2B clients.
 He’s twice been named one of the top 50 Internet marketers and regularly consults for Fortune 500 companies around the world.

 Mike is the co-author (along with Bill Hunt) of Search Engine Marketing, Inc.: Driving Traffic to Your Website, now in its third edition, and the author of Do It Wrong Quickly: How the Web Changes the Old Marketing Rules, perhaps the first book on agile marketing.
 He writes regular columns on digital marketing for WebProNews and Search Engine Guide and is the founder and senior author at Biznology®.

 Mike is a Senior Fellow of the Society for New Communications Research and an Open Group Distinguished IT Specialist.
 Mike is a frequent keynote speaker on digital marketing at events around the world, serves as a Visiting Lecturer to the University of Virginia’s Darden School of Business, works as an instructor at Rutgers University, and holds an Advanced Certificate in Market Management Practice from the Royal UK Charter Institute of Marketing.